obsidiandynamics/kafdrop/README.md

 To logout, browse to [/logout](http://localhost:8080/logout).

+# Contributing Guidelines
+All contributions are more than welcomed.
+Contributions may close an issue, fix a bug (reported or not reported), add new design blocks, improve the existing code, add new feature, and so on.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone.

 > **Hey there!** We hope you really like Kafdrop!
 Please take a moment to [⭐](https://github.com/obsidiandynamics/kafdrop)the repo or [Tweet](https://twitter.com/intent/tweet?url=https%3A%2F%2Fgithub.com%2Fobsidiandynamics%2Fkafdrop&text=Get%20Kafdrop%20%E2%80%94%20a%20web-based%20UI%20for%20viewing%20%23ApacheKafka%20topics%20and%20browsing%20consumers%20) about it.